SinghShubhamkumarkrishnadev/Immutable-Passport-Integration-Guide/README.md

 ## Step 5: Displaying User Information

 Create a file UserProfile.js in component folder for displaying user information:
+ ->This is the file where we will write the code to disaplay user informations.
+ ->Copy the below code and paste it into your UserProfile.js file.

   ```javascript
 // components/UserProfile.js